-It is sometimes necessary to define a mapping between numerical values and colours, such as in some map queries.
+It is sometimes necessary to define a mapping between numerical values (such as time or density values) and colours, such as in some map queries.
 For instance, the Fruin and IATA standards described in LOS Colour Mapping define colours associated with different ranges of agent density.
-In MassMotion, custom colour mappings can be defined by specifying a list of colours with cutoff values in between colours.
+In Flow, custom colour mappings can be defined by specifying a list of colours with cutoff values in between colours.
 In most cases, these cutoff values and colours can then be visualized as either discrete colour bands with sharp contours, or as smooth gradients.